TBCX

 Artifacts are portable across little- and big-endian hosts.
 The loader detects host byte order once and applies a tight in-place swap over bulk sections that require conversion, avoiding per-field branching so cross-endian loads remain close to native performance.

-Loading executes the precompiled top-level, then installs precompiled proc/method bodies and rehydrates lambda literals.
+Loading executes the precompiled top-level (with TCL_EVAL_GLOBAL), then installs precompiled proc/method bodies and rehydrates lambda literals.
 The intent is to be functionally indistinguishable from source of the original script, with the benefit of faster startup due to avoided parsing/compilation.

 LIMITS